mheob/include-fussball-de-widgets/README.md

 **The NOTICE is optional and can be omitted.**

 ### Where can I get the official ID?
-You can get the required ID when you are at wussball.de at your widgets (<https://www.fussball.de/account.admin.widgets>).
+You can get the required ID when you are at fussball.de at your widgets (<https://www.fussball.de/account.admin.widgets>).
 There you go to the corresponding widget to `Code anzeigen`.

 You find there a code looking similar to this, at the near of the end: